arkikky/arkikky/README.md

   <img height="280em" src="https://github-readme-activity-graph.vercel.app/graph?username=arkikky&theme=merko&radius=10" alt="arkikky's Activity Graph" />
 </p>

-I am very happy if you are interested in contributing to me 🤗, and thank you for contributing to every project I create!
-I really appreciate your contribution.
+I’m very happy that you’re interested in contributing 🤗 Thank you for your support and for taking the time to contribute to my projects — I truly appreciate your help!

-By contributing to any project I create, you agree that your contribution will be provided under the terms of the applicable project license.
-See the `LICENSE` file on each project for more information.
+By contributing to any of my projects, you agree that your contribution will be licensed under the terms of the applicable project license.
+Please see the LICENSE file in each repository for more details.

-💞️ Thank you for your contribution!
+💞️ Thank you again for your valuable contribution!

 [![Sponsor](https://img.shields.io/badge/Sponsor-❤️-pink)](https://github.com/sponsors/arkikky/card)